 - Check if the Report is Blank: If a report is blank because it genuinely returned no data, recipients can misconstrue this as an error with the scheduler.
 This option allows you to identify genuine empty reports and instruct CRD on what to do with them.

-- Ignore the report and subsequent tasks: if the report is blank, do not send the report.
+- Ignore the report and subsequent tasks: If the report is blank, do not send the report.
 The report will not be delivered to the destination.
-No custom tasks will be run.
+No custom tasks will run.

 - Select the Method that will determine whether a report is blank.

 - Native: CRD will check to see if the report returns any data.
 If not, the report is considered blank.